 Background: The best criteria for adequate stent expansion assessment by intracoronary imaging remain debated and their correlation with post-PCI FFR values is unknown.

-Aims: To analyse the relationship between stent expansion criteria using optical coherence tomography (OCT) analysis and the final PCI functional result.
+Aims: This study aimed to analyse the relationship between stent expansion criteria using optical coherence tomography (OCT) analysis and the final PCI functional result.

-Methods & Results: This post-hoc analysis of the DOCTORS study included non-ST elevation segment ACS patients undergoing OCT-guided PCI.
+Methods: This post hoc analysis of the DOCTORS study included non-ST-elevation segment ACS patients undergoing OCT-guided PCI.
 The procedure functional result was assessed by the measurement of fractional flow reserve (FFR).
-Stent expansion was assessed on OCT runs according to the DOCTORS criteria and ILUMIEN-III criteria.
+Stent expansion was assessed on OCT runs according to the DOCTORS criteria and ILUMIEN III criteria.

 Results: The study included N=116 patients (age: 60.8±11.5 years; male gender: 71%).
 The final expansion was considered optimal in 10%, acceptable in 9% and unacceptable in 81% of the stents according to ILUMIEN III criteria, although being successful in 70% of the patients according to the DOCTORS criteria.
 Hypertension and larger proximal reference segment dimension were independent predictors of inadequate device ILUMIEN III expansion.
 FFR values were, respectively, 0.93 (0.91-0.95) versus 0.95 (0.92-0.97) in patients with optimal+acceptable versus unacceptable ILUMIEN III expansion (p=0.22), 0.94 (0.91-0.97) versus 0.95 (0.93-0.97) in patients with optimal versus non-optimal DOCTORS expansion (p=0.23), and 0.95 (0.92-0.97) versus 0.92 (0.90-0.95) in patients with minimal stent area ≥4.5 mm2 versus <4.5 mm2 (p=0.03).